liamhays/flipwire/README.md

 description of the problem in a new issue.

 # Contributing
+Like Flipwire?
+Leave me a star!

-As mentioned above, I need a macOS tester to really have cross-platform support.
+I need a macOS tester to have real cross-platform support.

 If you have feature requests, bugs to report, or code to add, open an issue or pull request.